chromium/chromium/content/browser/webid/README.md

 ## Key Classes

-- `FederatedAuthRequestImpl`: Concrete implementation of the mojo interface to initiate a WebID request.
-It contains most of the business logic and state necessary for WebID requests.
+- `FederatedAuthRequestImpl`: Concrete implementation of the mojo interface to initiate a FedCM request.
+It contains most of the business logic and state necessary for FedCM requests.
-- `IdPNetworkRequestManager`: Handles all fetches needed for WebID.
+- `IdPNetworkRequestManager`: Handles all fetches needed for FedCM.
 It ensures we use the right storage partition and cookie jar for each request.
 This class is stateless itself.
-- `FederatedAuthResponseImpl`: Concrete implementation of the mojo interface to provide a WebID response.
+- `FederatedAuthResponseImpl`: Concrete implementation of the mojo interface to provide a FedCM response.
 This is to be used by the IDP login page to complete its process by providing an id token.